-At re:power, we are training and supporting BIPOC candidates, campaigners, organizers, technologists, and data directors who are building the future of our country.
+At re:power, we are training and supporting Black, Indigenous & People of Color (BIPOC) candidates, campaigners, organizers, technologists, and data directors who are building the future of our country.
 An investment in re:power is an investment in our collective future.

 For too long, philanthropy has contributed to systemic inequities—it has perpetuated racism, patriarchy, and other forms of oppression.
 At re:power, we work with our donors to better understand these dynamics so that our fundraising is grounded in race, equity, and social justice.
 We use a fundraising model in which we center our people and communities and we treat our donors as partners in this work.

 Black, Indigenous, or Person of Color attendees

 BIPOC-led movement building is our path to liberation.